sul-dlss/libsys-airflow/README.md

 ## Symphony Mount

 MARC data to be converted will be mounted on the sul-libsys-airflow server under `/sirsi_prod` which is a mount of `/s/SUL/Dataload/Folio` on the Symphony server.

+## Connections

+### SFTP
+SFTP connections may have a password or a key file.
+The key files should be named with the hostname (e.g., `sftp.amalivre.fr`) and placed in `vendor-keys/` directory.